phonedotcom/API-SDK-ruby/docs/QueuesApi.md

 # **list_account_queues**
 > ListQueues list_account_queues(account_id, , opts)

-Get a list of queues for an account
+Get a list of queues for an account.

-The List Queues service lists all the queues belong to the account.
+Get a list of queues for an account.
 See Account Queues for more info on the properties.

 ### Example
 ```ruby